 - The mandatory participation requirement (80%).

 - Two mandatory oral presentations on a topic decided by the teacher.
-One is a presentation of a text; the other is an opposition to the same text.
 Written versions of both presentations must be submitted on Fronter before the presentations are given in class.

 - One “DRIE” group exercise.
 DRIE stands for Describe, React, Interpret and Evaluate.
 The exercise is organised by the teacher.
 The DRIE exercise shall be presented as a written document of 4 pages if there are no pictures and 8 if there are pictures and presented at the seminar.